andygithub/MVC3Spike/Readme.txt

 csrfMVC3 - This project contains an exploration of the Html.AntiForgeryToken.
 It also contains an ajax antiforgerytoken based on this article: http://www.codethinked.com/asp.net-mvc-ajax-csrf-protection-with-jquery-1.5

 SessionlessMVC3 - This project contains the settings for sessionless controllers.

+DataAnnotationsMVC3 - This project contains a custom data annotation and links to this library:  http://dataannotationsextensions.org/